JoeY34kaze/tradeDispenser/README.md

 This is what every class will get from each trade :
 - Rogues / Warriors: 20 x Conjured Cinnamon Roll
-- Druids / Paladins / Priests : 40 x Conjured Crystal Water
+- Druids / Paladins / Priests : 40 x Hourglass Sand
-- Mages / Hunters : 20 x Conjured Crystal Water
+- Mages / Hunters : 20 x Hourglass Sand
-- Warlocks : 20 x Conjured Crystal Water & 20 x Conjured Cinnamon Roll
+- Warlocks : 20 x Hourglass Sand & 20 x Conjured Cinnamon Roll

 You can set it up differently if it doesn't suit your needs.